Skip to content

 • The Traveling Museum: A Mobile STEM Proposal for Rural Appalachia

-To meet the capstone requirement, you complete an independent study, and to meet the on-campus requirement, you study with us in the summer.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School’s 3- or 7-week sessions.
+To meet the on-campus requirement, you choose the Standard on-campus option and study with us in the summer.
+You can easily request an I-20 for the F-1 student visa for a Harvard Summer School 3-week session.
 For more information, see International Student Study Options page.

 Admissions